 The various authorities in the legal process are dependent on one another’s operations, and close co-operation between the different parties is therefore essential.

 In this section on our website we focus primarily on describing the role of the prosecutor within the legal process.
-Read more about the Swedish Judicial system in the brochure from the Ministry of Justice in the right column.
+Read more about the Swedish Judicial system in the brochure from the Ministry of Justice.